bddap/wr227/final/src/preface.md

 This report:

-1. Documents the project.
+1. Documents the inner workings of the toy program.
-2. Explains some patterns from Robert Nystrom's book, and details their use in the project.
+2. Explains some patterns from Robert Nystrom's book and details their use in the program.